initalcommit810/butterMC/README.md

-# smooth minecraft
+# mc butter

-smooth minecraft is a modpack that helps make the game very fast and adds QOL features.
+smooth minecraft is a modpack that pulls out all the stops to make the game run well.
 If there is a mod you want added, make an issue and put its name and a link to it (preferably Curse or Modrinth) there.